f0rtis1/f0rtis1.github.io/_posts/2022-11-8-buckeyenotes.md

 SELECT username FROM users WHERE username = 'brutusB3stNut9999' --'AND password='x';
 ```

-And sure enugh, we get the flag:
+And sure enough, we get the flag:

 ![picture-6](/assets/buckeyenotes/buckeyenotes-8.png)